orcmid/miser/docs/about/construction/current/index.md

    \\ \` \* \_ \# \+ \- \. \! \( \[ \{ \} \] \)

-There are also emoji, defined at the [emoji cheat sheet](https://www.webfx.com/tools/emoji-cheat-sheet/), including :smile: :boom: :heart: :kiss: :floppy_disk: :mouse:
+For Markdown pages in the repository (but not GitHub pages) emoji, there are emoji defined at the [emoji cheat sheet](https://www.webfx.com/tools/emoji-cheat-sheet/), including :smile: :boom: :heart: :kiss: :floppy_disk: :mouse:

 ```text